UniFirst (UNF)

 UniFirst was profitable over the last five years but held back by its large cost base.
 Its average operating margin of 7.5% was weak for a business services business.

-Looking at the trend in its profitability, UniFirst’s operating margin decreased by 2.4 percentage points over the last five years.
+Analyzing the trend in its profitability, UniFirst’s operating margin decreased by 2.5 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 UniFirst’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-In Q2, UniFirst generated an operating margin profit margin of 7.9%, in line with the same quarter last year.
+This quarter, UniFirst generated an operating margin profit margin of 8.1%, in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share

-UniFirst’s flat EPS over the last five years was below its 5.8% annualized revenue growth.
+UniFirst’s EPS grew at a weak 2.3% compounded annual growth rate over the last five years, lower than its 6.2% annualized revenue growth.
 This tells us the company became less profitable on a per-share basis as it expanded due to non-fundamental factors such as interest expenses and taxes.

-Diving into the nuances of UniFirst’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, UniFirst’s operating margin was flat this quarter but declined by 2.4 percentage points over the last five years.
+We can take a deeper look into UniFirst’s earnings to better understand the drivers of its performance.
+As we mentioned earlier, UniFirst’s operating margin was flat this quarter but declined by 2.5 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

 8. Cash Is King